 From his place in eternity we remember “Mr. Eternity” - a man inspired by something higher.

 Mr Arthur Stace became a Sydney legend for chalking the word “Eternity” on footpaths across Sydney, spanning 35 years.
-During late 2018 (date to be confirmed), Eastern Suburbs Memorial Park will be dedicating a special Bronze Memorial for the 51st Anniversary of his death, a significant date on which Arthur Stace entered “Eternity”.
+During 2019 (date to be confirmed), Eastern Suburbs Memorial Park will be dedicating a special Bronze Memorial for the 52nd Anniversary of his death, a significant date on which Arthur Stace entered “Eternity”.